flatcar-archive/flatcar-docs/os/network-config-with-networkd.md

 sudo systemctl restart systemd-networkd
 ```

-### Container Linux Config
+### Flatcar Linux Config

-Setting up static networking in your Container Linux Config can be done by writing out the network unit.
+Setting up static networking in your Flatcar Linux Config can be done by writing out the network unit.
 Be sure to modify the `[Match]` section with the name of your desired interface, and replace the IPs:

 ```yaml container-linux-config
 networkd: